chadpopik/CAPPIBARAS/README.md

 # Capybara (placeholder name)

-Very initial version of the code
+Very initial version of the code, no judging.

+Things to come:
+- Mass definition conversions
+- DESI SMF from catalog
+- twohalo theory term (currently just using one from a file)
+- Calculating C_ells
+- Miscentering (maybe)

+Profiles:
+- TODO 1: Add a two-halo term that's constructed from theory?

 HODs:
+- TODO 1: Add valid mass and redshift ranges for each model
-- TODO 1: Check to see if I should be adding sattelite profiles for the rest of the HODs
+- TODO 2: Check to see if the other HODs have extra parts of their models, like different satellite profiles

 SHMRs:
-- TODO 1: Figure out how to convert from one mass definition to another, probably using packages that we use to get the HMFs
-- TODO 2: Add valid mass ranges
+- TODO 1: Add valid mass and redshift ranges for each model
+- TODO 3: Add satellite dependent model somehow

 HMFs:
-- TODO 1: Check hmf against pyccl
-- TODO 2: Check for units of input M and units of output SMF (watch for factors of h/dex)
-- TODO 3: Consider interpolating hmf to actually match the input ms rather then use them for range guidance?
-- TODO 4: Add cosmology dependence for both models
+- TODO 1: Investigate more the cosmology dependence for both models

 SMFs:
 - TODO 1: Check for units and factors of h/dex
-- TODO 2: Clean CMASS DR10 and making adaptable to ms and zs
+- TODO 2: Add zdistributions for CMASS
-- TODO 3: Make the class more organized and sensible with functionality

-Profiles:
-- TODO 1: Add a two-halo term that's constructed from theory?

 Measurements: